kenatiod/MUT/Understanding Machine Understanding.md

 And it is a quest that all are privileged to be a part of, here at the dawn of a new era of intelligence.
 So go forward with open minds and brave hearts, ready to embrace the wonders and challenges ahead.

 The future of understanding beckons - and it is a future that belongs to us all.

+**“We are all here to learn, to grow, and to help others on their own journey.” ~ Zen master Daigu Ryokan**

 ## The End.